-To say that a philosophy is not good because it has been refuted is like saying that the soccer game was pointless because neither team scored a goal despite playing very hard.
-All the important philosophies in the world have been attacked and refuted several times—but that has actually strengthened these philosophies, enabling them to dominate our culture and politics.
+To claim that a philosophy is not good because it has been refuted is like claiming that the soccer game was pointless because neither team scored a goal.
+The major philosophies have been attacked and refuted several times.
+But the attacks have actually strengthened these philosophies, enabling them to dominate our culture and politics.
 Philosophical criticism makes a philosophy relevant by placing it in the historical context.
 The worst thing that can happen to a philosophy is neglect by other schools.
-For instance, the 20th century philosophy of Existentialism became popular in the 1960s when Jean-Paul Sartre was at the peak of his career, but after the 1980s, the philosophers started ignoring Sartre and that pushed Existentialism into oblivion.
+For instance, the twentieth century philosophy of Existentialism became popular in the 1960s when Jean-Paul Sartre was at the peak of his career and was being attacked by many other philosophers.
+But after the 1980s, the philosophers started ignoring Sartre and that pushed Existentialism into oblivion.